Live at WOMAD 1982: Performance

 Gabriel ultimately performed twice at the Showering Pavilion, with the first set occurring on Friday, which was promoted as a "special festival set of non-album material" with David Rhodes and Peter Hammill on guitar, John Giblin on bass, Larry Fast on keyboards, and Jerry Marotta on drums.
 Members of the drum ensemble Ekomé performed on certain songs in the setlist including "The Rhythm of the Heat" and "Biko".
 On the final day of the festival, Gabriel also performed a second set consisting of four songs, including the debut of "Across the River" with Hamill, Rhodes, Fast, Shankar, and Stewart Copeland.

 With the exception of "Wallflower", every song from Gabriel's forthcoming 1982 self-titled album was previewed during the first set.
+According to Gabriel, he and his band spent four days rehearsing the setlist, adding that he "wouldn't normally dare try to present an all-new show with that amount of preparation."
 Fast was tasked with recreating some of the synth sounds from the solo album in a live setting and ultimately settled on bringing a Fairlight CMI onstage to program these sounds, which he then stored on disk drives.
 Several of these programmed sounds were later used for Gabriel's Plays Live set.
 Gabriel's backing band donned black tracksuits for the Showering Pavilion performance and footage from Gabriel's performance of "The Rhythm of the Heat" was used on a South Bank Show documentary.

 I remember this gig well.
 We played a mix of old and brand-new material.
 I would normally be very nervous about playing some of this stuff for the first time, however my mind was very preoccupied with the running of our very first WOMAD festival and the potential financial disaster that it was heading towards.